flightctl/flightctl/docs/developer/architecture/field-selectors.md

 > - Mapping a selector name using `MapSelectorName` to a custom selector is also supported.
 This can be useful for deprecating a key.
 > - When `FieldType` is defined as **JSONB**, the field-selector Adapts the `FieldName` to a valid **JSONB** key (e.g., `status -> 'updated' ->> 'status'`).
 > - If the `Type` is different from **JSONB**, the field-selector will cast the key to the corresponding type, and the selector will be processed as that type.
-> - A custom selector is resolved second.
+> - A custom selector is resolved after mapped selectors.
 It can override or hide an existing resolver defined by the resource model.

 ## Kubernetes Selector Package